 As the CDC explains, fetal alcohol syndrome disorders refer to a wide range of conditions which can affect kids in mild or more severe ways.
 Symptoms include facial abnormalities, small head size and stature, learning disabilities, speech delays, low IQ, poor school performance, and difficulty with reasoning or judgment skills.
 Physical ailments with the heart, kidney or bones are also possible.

-The Academy of American Pediatrics (APA) has a zero tolerance approach to alcohol consumption among moms, stating in a 2015 report that “no amount of alcohol intake should be considered safe” for pregnant mom.
+The Academy of American Pediatrics (AAP) has a zero tolerance approach to alcohol consumption among moms, stating in a 2015 report that “no amount of alcohol intake should be considered safe” for pregnant mom.
 The CDC has an even harsher take on the whole thing, recommending in 2016 that all sexually active women not using birth control should “not drink alcohol at all”—the reasoning being that half of all pregnancies are unplanned.